 - 1. Complete the required number of program clock hours. - 2.
-Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements. - 3.
-Complete and submit all clinic practical worksheets. - 4.
-Pass the school's final written and practical exams. - 5.
-Complete the required instructional hours through CourseKey and pass all written theory exams.
+Complete and submit all practical skill assignments via the skills tracker app, to demonstrate completion of practical skill requirements. - 3.
+Complete all instructional hours via the skills tracker app to demonstrate completion of state curriculum requirements - 4.
+Complete all assigned written and practical exams with a passing score.